bradcantrell/bradleycantrell.com/dissertation/CHAPTER_UPDATE_PROTOCOL.md

 - all figures from the DOCX figure list are present
 - no required images are missing
+- figure order matches the PDF and the figure numbering sequence
 - quote-image plates match the PDF treatment
+- any figure with a PDF quote overlay is a full-width quote-image panel with parallax
+- any figure with `diagram` or `map` in its figure name remains in the text flow
 - figure captions use only official figure-list text
 - large raster assets are optimized
 - SVG inversion applies only to SVG files